Talmage-Hilton/Stat-386-Blog/_posts/2026-04-01-conference-bingo.md

 ### Final Thoughts

 This was one of those projects that started as a small convenience and turned into something genuinely fun to build.
-The text-fitting problem in particular was more interesting than I expected — it's a surprisingly non-trivial constraint satisfaction problem at small scale.
+The text-fitting problem in particular was more interesting than I expected.
+It's a surprisingly non-trivial constraint satisfaction problem at small scale.
 If you want to make your own version, the easiest place to start is just swapping out `all_squares` for whatever theme you want.
 The rest of the code is plug-and-play.

 You can find the full R and Python source code on my [GitHub]("https://github.com/Talmage-Hilton").
 Happy Conference weekend!